Some Observations re: Maryland's Election Procedures, 2016 onwards

 Our team wrote the House Ways and Means Committee about legislation proposed in March 2017 to require similar post-election procedures, recommending that the Legislature hold full hearings before legislating a particular kind of audit.
 No legislation on audits was passed in that session, though there was a discussion (discussion begins at about 3:46, the first notch in the video timeline) in the House Ways and Means Committee.

 The House Ways and Means Committee and the Senate Education, Health, and Environmental Affairs Committee held a joint hearing on September 6 on the topic of election cybersecurity.
 Vora testified on the topic, as did a number of other experts.
+There has been testimony as recently as February 2020, see below.

 The House Ways and Means Committee held hearings for a number of new bills on 27, February 2018.
 Of the four interesting bills, two covered online security (see "Security Issues with the Expansion of Online Ballot Delivery and Marking", all the way down) and two covered audits.
 House Bill 767, "Election Law -- Securing Elections From Foreign Interference" got most of the issues right, and Poorvi Vora testified in support.
 House Bill 1278, "Election Law -- Securing Elections From Foreign Interference" missed everything about audits while still being a bill that required manual examination of ballots.
 Poorvi Vora testified to support it with amendments.
 She followed the testimony with an email summarizing the key suggestions and adding one viewing the bill as a first step towards comprehensive audit legislation and offering to help design the first audit.